polyphony-chat/docs/docs/Protocol Specifications/core.md

     polyproto does not require the use of CRLs or OCSP.

 An ID-Cert can be revoked by the home server or the actor at any time.
-This can be done for various reasons, such as a suspected leak of the private identity key.
+This can be done for various reasons, such as

+- a suspected leak of the private identity key
+- the changing of an actors' federation identifier.
+- keeping the number of ID-Certs associated with an actor within a desired boundary

 When an ID-Cert is revoked, the server must revoke the session associated with the revoked ID-Cert.
 Revoking an ID-Cert is considered a [sensitive action](#412-sensitive-actions) and therefore should